avafinger/onvif_ip_camera_dome/README.md

      </env:Body>
     </env:Envelope>

-  Now the 4 axis movment in each direction:
+  Now the 4 axis movement in each direction:

   **Down**